kvutien/Project-steve_observer/assets/hello.md

-# How to use Steve_B Earth Observer
+# How to use Steve Observer
 ## Introduction
 ### The power of live experience
 In 1991 I met a group of Amish people.
 The head of the group was a man who could forecast quite accurately the weather a few days ahead, although he had no meteo academic background, simply a long observation experience as a farmer.
 His friends even say that he could predict pretty well the yield of the coming season.